How to Long and Short on Margin Trading

 Margin trading implies you can open positions that are considerably larger than your current account balance.
 In simpler terms, with a small amount of money, you can open a much larger trade in the asset markets, otherwise called a leveraged position.

-Margin trading and leverage are related concepts.
-Leverage is what boosts the potential to increase your purchasing power in the markets.
-More precisely, the orders of magnitude by which your position is amplified.
-Thus, you have the potential to make large profits with just a slight shift of the price in your favor.
+Margin trading and leverage are intrinsically linked concepts.
+Leverage, in essence, amplifies your potential to increase your purchasing power in the markets.
+More specifically, it's the orders of magnitude by which your position is bolstered.
+This is achieved through a process known as margin trading, which allows you to potentially make large profits with just a slight shift of the price in your favor.